lumiata/tech_blog/Individual_Model_Optimization/README.md

 ```

 # Notebook
-The Jupyter Notebook named `Individual_Model_Blog_Code.ipynb` contains the code to generate the plots shown in the blog post
+The Jupyter Notebook named `Individual_Model_Blog_Code.ipynb` contains the code to generate the plots shown in the blog post.